 International students without financial need may be eligible for merit-based institutional scholarships.

-There may be additional fees associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
-Many schools offer ways for students who may struggle to participate because of cost can find ways to lower or eliminate these fees.
+There may be optional fees associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
+Most colleges have ways for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.

-The total cost of getting around in college can really vary.
+The cost of transportation in college can really vary.
 Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you plan to bring a car or are you planning to use public transportation?
-All of these factors can drastically impact your transportation budget.
-Keeping in mind, first-year students are allowed to park a car on campus.
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
+All of these questions can drastically impact your transportation budget.
+At Front Range Community College, freshman are allowed to park on campus.

-The location of a college or university can also have a big effect on your transportation budget.
+The location of a college or university can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city is often pricey, but there may be more buses, trains and low-cost flight options to actually get to school.
-Front Range Community Collegeis in a suburban setting in Colorado, not far from Denver.
+On the flip side, getting around in an urban area may be pricey, but cities may offer more trains, busses or affordable flights to actually get to school.
+Front Range Community Collegeis located in a suburb in Colorado, not far from Denver.

 What will the cost of attending Front Range Community College be?
 Here is a breakdown of tuition and expenses.